Bruno Carneiro: Lower Formulas

 Carneiro graduated to single-seaters in 2015, competing in the NASA Utah Open Championship and finishing as champion in his first season.
 He also partook in the fourth round of the China Formula 4 Championship, claiming a fastest lap and a podium in the second race to finish thirteenth in the standings.

 iRacing

-Bruno Signed with his first eSports Team, Lotema Racing.
-A portuguese racing team that competes in the highest levels of the iRacing Platform.
+Carneiro signed with his first eSports Team, Lotema Racing, a Portuguese racing team that competes in the highest levels of the iRacing Platform.
 He has recently joined one of Sim Racings top Esports team, Williams Esport.
-Carneiro Currently has over 5,400 iRating and is still quickly climbing.
+Carneiro currently has over 5,400 iRating and is still quickly climbing.
 His most raced cars on the iRacing service are the Porsche 911 GT3 Cup, Dallara F3, and the GTE and GT3 class cars.
 Carneiro races and competes amongst the best drivers of sim racing.